 Darren Prince: [00:04:38] He’s a legendary tennis coach.
-He has won several state championships and he’s probably in his early 70s.
-He knew that something was different about me and something was special because he would tell me to stay after class that “I’m going to spend a little bit extra time you.”
-He saw the way my brain functioned in the way my brain works.
-The same way with my father did and he pulled that out of me.
-He knew that 90% would all the kids were doing wasn’t good for Darren Prince, but I had this little 10% that none of them had.
+He has won several state championships and he's probably in his early 70s now.
+He knew that something was different about me and something was special, because he would tell me to stay after class, “I'm going to spend a little bit extra time you.”
+He saw the way my brain functioned and the way my brain worked -- the same way my father did.
+And he pulled that out of me.
+He knew that 90% of what all the kids were doing wasn't good for Darren Prince, but I had this little 10% that none of them had.

-Jordan Harbinger: [00:05:05] It’s funny that he spotted that because I think public schools actually not set up at all to reward people who are entrepreneurial thinkers.
-My teachers do the same thing.
-They were like, “Oh your son doesn’t listen, he can’t color inside the lines,” that was literally a critique I would get and I’m still coloring outside the lines.
-This is not a real job that I had.
-This is a fake made up sham that somehow caught fire.
+Jordan Harbinger: [00:05:05] It's funny that he spotted that, because I think public school’s actually not set up at all to reward people who are entrepreneurial thinkers.
+My teachers used to do the same thing.
+They were like, “Oh, your son doesn't listen, he can't color inside the lines,” that was literally a critique I would get, and I'm still coloring outside the lines.
+This is not a real job that I have!
+This is a fake, made-up sham that somehow caught fire.

 Darren Prince: [00:05:28] Absolutely.
-Lightning in a bottle, what happened to both of us.
+Lightning in a bottle is what happened to both of us.
 It keeps happening.

-Jordan Harbinger: [00:05:34] Yeah, but it’s screws you up, right?
+Jordan Harbinger: [00:05:34] Yeah, but it's screws you up, right?
 Because you have this imposter syndrome, which there was no name for that back then.
-It was just you’re right, you shouldn’t be here.
-If you feel that way you’re probably shouldn’t be in the room.
+It was just, “You're right, you shouldn't be here.”
+If you feel that way, you probably shouldn't be in the room.

 Darren Prince: [00:05:45] Absolutely.

 Darren Prince: [00:05:54] I only knew how to do it in one way.
-I knew from the business side and the networking side and the entrepreneurial side.
-I knew what I was doing, but I felt so uncomfortable inside.
-I was always looking for that outside fix that was the inside job and the only way I can do it was honestly I had to be high on opiates for years.
-It was Oxycontin, Vicodin, Percocet were my best friends and nobody knew about it, but me.
+I knew from the business side and the networking side and the entrepreneurial side, I knew what I was doing, but I felt so uncomfortable inside.
+I was always looking for that outside fix that was the inside job, and the only way I could do it was honestly I had to be high on opiates.
+For years it was Oxycontin, Vicodin, Percocets were my best friends, and nobody knew about it but me.
 And I like to build a very successful agency through that.
-I like I tell kids today when I speak I would come back in a time machine and a second to trade that feeling when I want to wake up in the morning.
+Like I tell kids today when I speak, I would come back in a time machine in a second to trade that feeling of not wanting to wake up in the morning.

-Jordan Harbinger: [00:06:26] Really.
-You must have got pretty dark and I want to rewind it a little bit because how do you even think to get started on opiates in me?
-You started younger than literally anybody probably that you’ve met.
+Jordan Harbinger: [00:06:26] Really?
+You must have got pretty dark.
+And I want to rewind it a little bit, because, how do you even think to get started on opiates?
+I mean, you started younger than literally anybody, probably, that you'd met.

 Darren Prince: [00:06:36] 14 years old, I was in sleepaway camp.
-I told a camper that I have horrible stomach pains.
-This nurse, her name is Greta.
-She gave me this green liquid and I took a shot.
+I told a counselor that I had horrible stomach pains.
+This nurse, her name was Greta, she gave me this green liquid and I took a shot.
 It tasted horrible.
-As I’m walking across the softball field all those inadequacies and feelings –we just talked about of less than, not being a part of, not feeling as equal– went away like that.
+As I'm walking across the softball field, all those inadequacies and feelings we just talked about -- of less than, not being a part of, not feeling as equal -- went away like that.

 Jordan Harbinger: [00:06:55] Wow.

 Darren Prince: [00:06:55] In those five, 10 seconds, my life changed forever.
 I wanted more of it.
-I now felt just as good, just as smart, just as popular, just as cool, just a funny.
-I got back to the bunk.
-The guys were laughing with me.
-I got the girls go to the bunk next door.
-For the first time in my life, I was flirting with girls at 14 years old fearless and I went to bed thinking nothing but the next day I woke up that all my activities that you do in summer.
-And that next night, I’m looking up at the sky thinking that feeling was amazing last night, but there was no stomach pain.
-I looked at the counter.
-I heeled over I said, “Ma’am, my stomach is killing me.
+I now felt just as good, just as smart, just as popular, just as cool, just as funny.
+I got back to the bunk, the guys were laughing with me.
+I got the courage to go to the bunk next door, for the first time in my life I was flirting with girls at 14 years old, fearless.
+And I went to bed thinking nothing of it.
+The next day I woke up, did all my activities that you do in summer camp, and that next night, I'm looking up at the sky thinking, “That feeling was amazing last night,” but there was no stomach pain.
+I looked at the counselor, I heeled over, I said, “Ma’am, my stomach is killing me.
 We got to go back.”
-I did it for three straight weeks that magic green liquid until I found that it was Liquid Demerol.
+I did it for three straight weeks.
+That magic green liquid -- until I found that it was liquid Demerol.

 Jordan Harbinger: [00:07:32] Demerol for a 14-year-old kid.
 I mean, wow.
-Any license you may or may not have had should be revoked, I would imagine at that time as a nurse.
+Any license you may or may not have had should be revoked, I would imagine at that time, as a nurse.
 Is it not insanely irresponsible?
-“Hey, Darren, how’s the stomachache for two weeks in a row?
-Maybe you should see a doctor.”
-Nobody thought about that.
+“Hey, Darren, how’s the stomach ache for two weeks in a row?
+Maybe he should see a doctor.”
+Nobody thought about that?

-Darren Prince: [00:07:47] Back then I guess not.
-I mean I know there were points for she was kind of telling me, “You know, maybe you should get some x-rays.
-Maybe you got some ultrasounds done,” and I was like, “No, it helps I go to sleep every time I take it,” and it was my parents that came up for visitation day to meet with her because they heard about it, and my mom obviously lost her crap.
+Darren Prince: [00:07:47] Back then, I guess not.
+I mean, I know there were points for she was kind of telling me, “You know, maybe you should get some x-rays.
+Maybe you got some ultrasounds done,” and I was like, “No, it helps.
+I go to sleep every time I take it,” and it was my parents that came up for visitation day to meet with her because they heard about it, and my mom obviously lost her crap.
 When she found out, she said the same thing.
 “Why would you not call me?”
-Here’s the thing and as an advocate, I don’t blame the nurse.
-Because it still had happened, six months later.
-I was at a dentist’s appointment, getting my wisdom teeth removed and I lied to my mom after the eighth Vicodin were gone.
+Here's the thing, and as an advocate, I don't blame the nurse.
+Because it still would have happened.
+Six months later, I was at a dentist's appointment, getting my wisdom teeth removed.
+And I lied to my mom after the eight Vicodins were gone.
 I went downstairs holding my cheek.
-I said, “Mom, I don’t know what’s going on.
-We got to go back to the dentist.”
+I said, “Mom, I don't know what's going on.
+We’ve got to go back to the dentist.”

 Jordan Harbinger: [00:08:23] That's an argument for addict behavior being genetic or inborn or something like that.